-For incoming freshmen: Your application to the University is used as your application for merit-based scholarships.
+For incoming first-year students : Your application to the University is used as your application for merit-based scholarships.
 There is no separate application.
 Merit-based scholarships are awarded based on high academic achievement and potential for success.
-Incoming freshmen are considered for all scholarships for which they are eligible at the time they are admitted.
+Incoming first-year students are considered for all scholarships for which they are eligible at the time they are admitted.

 For continuing students: Apply for merit- and need-based scholarships

 The evaluation process includes a holistic review of quantitative criteria such as high school GPA and rigor of high school classes, as well as other factors such as access to academic resources, leadership, service, etc. The application essays are an important part of the evaluation process and help us determine qualitative factors.
 The holistic review allows us to match students with scholarships that may have specific criteria from the donor(s) who provide the funds.

 Funds vary from year to year, but 1,000+ scholarships were awarded in 2019-20 totaling more than $5,000,000.
 The Admissions Office and specific departments make additional awards.